 - STRs will now have their own license applications, rather than just using a general business license application.

 - The STR license application fee will be $125 per year for new and renewed licenses.

 - Must be available 24 hours per day/7 days per week to respond to and resolve complaints

 - Failure to resolve legitimate complaints to satisfaction of complainant and/or the Town will likely result in a citation

 - Statement of maximum occupancy will be required on the application and is designated at 2 occupants per bedroom plus 4 additional occupants.
-STR owners may apply for waiver to increase occupancy, pending inspection and approval of additional occupancy.
+STR owners may apply for waiver to increase occupancy, pending inspection by Town of Frisco Building Department and approval of additional occupancy.

 - Renters must be provided with an information notice which will include address, emergency information and other information (described below) in a conspicuous location.